What is a full-time equivalent (FTE)?

 A full-time equivalent (FTE) is a unit of measurement that standardizes the number of hours worked by full-time and part-time employees.
 It helps you calculate your workforce capacity and understand labor costs across your organization.

-FTE calculation formula: How to calculate FTE
+The FTE formula: How to calculate FTE

 To calculate FTE for your organization, use this formula: